bytebase/bytebase.com-old/content/blog/stop-using-navicat.md

 ### It’s your database security

 In addition to the legal concern that piracy brings to companies, there is also the issue of software supply chain security.
-Some cracked versions of Navicat on the Internet are hacked.
+Some Navicat distributions on the web are hacked.
 Once a user uses such a Navicat to access a database, the database is compromised.
-We have seen people using pirated Navicat copy, then one day their entire data is erased, the only thing left is a Bitcoin address to pay the ransom.
+We have seen people using pirated Navicat, then one day their entire data is erased, and the only thing left is a blockchain address to pay the ransom.

 Navicat is an excellent database tool, but because of its own client-side limitations and lack of centralized control, it cannot meet the requirements for security control when operating databases in enterprises.
 At the same time, Navicat’s pricing strategy has led to widespread piracy, posing legal and database security risks to enterprises.

-## Bytebase’s Solution
+## Bytebase’s solution

 Bytebase is a web-based product with server-side capabilities that can fill the gap for Navicat in enterprise collaboration.